[AD press tickets]

 - Do you have to wear pyjamas on the Polar Express?
 It’s not compulsory to wear pyjamas.
 However, all the children do and most of the adults tend to as well.
 It’s a lovely way to make the Polar Express magic just a little more real.
 I’d recommend taking an outer coat as well, for two reasons.
 The first is that you’ll spend a bit of time outside waiting for the train, so it’s important to be warm.
 Secondly, an outer coat may help you to avoid the embarrassing situation I found myself in.
 We stopped for fuel on the way home and I suddenly realised I was strolling around the petrol station in my pyjamas and dressing gown.
 You’ll also need sturdy shoes rather than slippers.

 - What other Christmas events are on in the area?
-There’s loads happening this Christmas, for more ideas check out my guide to Christmas days out in the West Midlands.
+There’s loads happening this Christmas, for more ideas check out my guide to Christmas days out in Shropshire.

 [AD press tickets]